-As the impact of the coronavirus worsens, many people are facing increased financial hardship and are at risk of falling into, or have already fallen into, poverty.
+As a result of COVID-19 many people are facing increased financial hardship and are at risk of falling into, or have already fallen into, poverty.

 We have recently received a number of enquiries from individuals, companies and charities asking how they might be able to support employees and former employees in financial need, as well as others who are facing dire financial circumstances.
-While it is heartening to see the scale of the Government’s intervention, (for example, the launch of the “Coronavirus Job Retention Scheme”) it is unlikely to be sufficient in preventing some individuals from falling into financial hardship or poverty.
+While it is heartening to see the scale of the Government’s intervention over recent months, it is unlikely to be sufficient in preventing some individuals from falling into financial hardship or poverty.

 One way in which financial support can be provided is through charitable “staff hardship funds” or “employee benevolent funds”, which aim to relieve or prevent a class of beneficiaries from falling into poverty.